CtrlK

 Specificity

-Lists multiple specific concrete actions: 'writing immutable objects and Records, pure functions, functional interfaces, lambda expressions, Stream API pipelines, Optional for null safety, function composition, higher-order functions, pattern matching, sealed classes/interfaces, Stream Gatherers, currying/partial application, effect boundary separation, concurrent-safe functional patterns.'
+The description lists numerous specific concrete actions and concepts: writing immutable objects and Records, pure functions, functional interfaces, lambda expressions, Stream API pipelines, Optional for null safety, function composition, higher-order functions, pattern matching, sealed classes, Stream Gatherers, currying/partial application, effect boundary separation, and concurrent-safe functional patterns.

 3 / 3